Senior Leadership

 "NBT strives to work in partnership with our local community, health and care partners, the voluntary sector, patients and their representatives, and of course staff in all positions and professions, to put our values at the heart of what we do and how we do it.
 We respect and value the diversity of our workforce, patient, service users, relatives, carers and visitors and promote equality of opportunity and outcome for everyone"

-Maria Kane - Chief Executive, North Bristol NHS Trust
+Maria Kane - Group Chief Executive, Bristol NHS Group.

 Current Senior Leadership Opportunities